mhatta/onionscan/CONTRIBUTING.md

 * Usability Improvements
 * Tests and Documentation

-If in doubt, you can always contact @s-rah
+If in doubt, you can always contact @mhatta